40+ Sustainable Clothing Brands: The Ethical Fashion Masterlist

 20. MATE THE LABEL

-Materials: Mostly use GOTS organic cotton, but also use a handful of other natural fibers like TENCEL, hemp, and flax.
+Materials: GOTS organic cotton, TENCEL, hemp, and flax.
 Low impact dyes only.

-Supply chain & labor practices: Source cotton from Maharashtra, India, but the rest of the supply chain is “v localized”.
-All knitting, cutting, sewing, and dyeing takes place in fair trade equivalent factories in Los Angeles all within a 10-mile radius.
+Supply chain & labor practices: Source cotton from Maharashtra, India, but the rest of the supply chain is “v localized” in Los Angeles all within a 10-mile radius.

 Product range: Best vegan women’s essentials clothing brand for graphic and essential T shirts and other loungewear.

-Supply chain & labor practices: Source all cork through ReCORK (which they founded) and is now North America’s largest wine cork recycling program.
-They manufacture in China with “partners we consider to have high levels of environmental and social integrity.”
+Supply chain & labor practices: Source all cork through ReCORK (which they founded).
+Manufacture in China with “partners we consider to have high levels of environmental and social integrity.”

 22. MATA TRADERS

-Materials: Mostly 100% cotton, though some styles contain rayon (to be avoided if possible).
+Materials: 100% cotton, though some styles contain rayon (to be avoided if possible).

 Supply chain & labor practices: Long-time member of the Fair Trade Federation.
-Partner with artisan co-ops in India and Nepal that employ 1,000+ (mostly) females from marginalized communities.
-These organizations provide all workers with health care, paid maternity leave, pensions, daycare services, literacy courses, and other training services to encourage upward mobility.
+Partner with artisan co-ops in India and Nepal.

-Materials: Working to eliminate things like spandex, viscose, and rayon in favor of more sustainable fabrics like TENCEL Lyocell, Modal, and REFIBRA™, organic natural fibers, and recycled synthetics.
-Most materials finished in Bluesign or OEKO-Tex 100 factories without the use of restricted substances.
+Materials: Working to eliminate things like spandex, viscose, and rayon in favor of more sustainable fabrics.

-Materials: Use three “pillars” of fabric: GOTS-certified natural (cotton, hemp, linen, and silk), cellulosic (TENCEL Modal and cupro), and Global Recycle Standard certified regenerated.
+Materials: GOTS-certified natural (cotton, hemp, linen, and silk), cellulosic (TENCEL Modal and cupro), and Global Recycle Standard certified regenerated.

 Supply chain & labor practices: Manufacture in NEST-certified (similar to Fair Trade standards) factories in India and Vietnam.

-Why we love them: AMUR take back any unwanted garments to recycle into new clothes (one of many reasons their name is short for “A Mindful Use of Resources”).
+Why we love them: Take back clothing recycling program (one of many reasons their name is short for “A Mindful Use of Resources”).

 Product range: Best sustainable high end clothing brand for women’s dresses and skirts, jumpsuits, and fancy tops.